 I stayed at Hostal Maria Cristina (Calle de Fuencarral, 20).
 Apart from the perfect location near Gran Via Street, it ticked all the boxes for me, and I think you get excellent value for your money.
 The room was spacious, super clean, and comfortable, and the staff was always welcoming (the reception works 24/7).
 It really is a great place to stay for a few days in Madrid.
 Browse the latest prices and availability.

 I also stayed at Hostal Ivor (Calle del Arenal, 24) near Puerta del Sol.
 It offers simple, clean, and comfortable rooms, so if you’re looking for basic and central accommodation, this could be a good choice.
 Hostal Ivor’s reception works 24/7, and each and every one of the staff was friendly and helpful.
 Browse the latest prices and availability.

 Having said that, it’s important to know that you don’t have to find accommodation right on Gran Via Street or near Puerta del Sol.
 Madrid’s city center is enormous, and as I’ve mentioned, Madrid’s metro is everywhere.
 Browse other accommodation options here or read my full guide to the best areas to stay in Madrid.

-GETTING AROUND MADRID
+GETTING FROM THE AIRPORT AND GETTING AROUND MADRID

-Madrid is seriously so easy to get around.
+There are several easy ways to get from Madrid’s airport to the city center, and the city itself is seriously so easy to get around.
 Its Metro system is well-organized, and there’s a Metro station on every other corner and all the way to the airport.
 This itinerary is very walkable, so I don’t think you’ll need a 10-journey Metro ticket (a few single tickets will probably be enough), but it’s good to know that it’s an option.

 PRICES IN MADRID